 Aging Bucket

-Next, use a nested IF statement to assign each invoice to an aging bucket based on the number of days overdue:
+Next, use a nested IF statement to assign each invoice to an aging bucket based on the number of days overdue.
+The conditional logic creates standard aging categories that are commonly used in accounts receivable reporting:

 Step 4: Build Your Dashboard Visuals